oracle-livelabs/oci/oke-with-agones/1-install-prerequisites/1-install-prerequisites.md

 ## **Task 1**: Install the OCI CLI

 1. Make sure you have the policy for Tenancy admin.
-This is required because the Terraform OKE module creates a dynamic group policy, other than that everything gets created in a OCI Compartment you specific in the `terraform.tfvars` file.
+This is required because the Terraform OKE module creates a dynamic group policy, other than that everything gets created in a OCI Compartment you specify in the `terraform.tfvars` file.

 1. Follow the [install steps from Oracle](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm)